syntax-syndicate/plakar-backup-platform/CRYPTOGRAPHY.md

     [OBJECT DATA]   = cleartext CONFIG | PACKFILE with encoded index and footer | encoded STATE

-[HMAC]              = MAC from all previous bytes including MAGIC, TYPE and VERSION
+[MAC]              = MAC from all previous bytes including MAGIC, TYPE and VERSION
 ```

 Whenever a wrapped object (config, packfiles and state files) is fetched from the repository,